ParallelAgile/CodeBot/codegen-process-guide/UX/state-bound-components.md

 If a source component only holds one value - e.g. a text field where the user edits the amount - then its state consists only of that one value, not the whole object.
 So in this case, the third part (attribute name) isn't used.

+## For more info...

+You can find comprehensive details about [component binding](../../codebot-reference/ui-state-bound-components) in the [reference section](../../codebot-reference/).

 > **[> Next: Secure your web application](web-security)**